adepthus/andorid-ai-id/README.md

 I am not that person.

-Keep in mind the first principle of BITCOIN SYSTEM: signature is a Key.
+Keep in mind the first principle of BITCOIN SYSTEM: Signature is a Key.

 Bitcoin has never been any source of income or profit to me.